haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 ...
 ```

-The package is signed with two signatures, one is an `Author` signature, and the other is a `Repository` signature.
-Every package published to nuget.org is signed with a `Repository` signature by nuget.org.
-That's why I was able to install `MagicEightBall`.
+The package has two signatures - one is an `Author` signature, and the other is a `Repository` signature.
+NuGet.org signs every package published to it with a `Repository` signature.
+That's why I was able to install `MagicEightBall`, even though it's not signed by an author.
+It has a nuget.org Repository signature.

-If the goal of requiring package signatures is to increase security, trusting all of NuGet.org is probably not a great idea.
+My intent by requiring signatures was to increase security.
+But adding nuget.org as a trusted signer does not do that.
+It means I trust every package in nuget.org.
 Nuget.org is a big place.
-Most of the people and packages on nuget.org are fine upstanding citizens.
-But there are almost certainly a few bad actors just waiting for you to install their cryptomining package.
-Trusting all of nuget.org is probably not what you want, as it defeats the purpose of package signing.
+Yes, most of the people and packages on nuget.org are fine upstanding citizens.
+But chances are there are a few bad actors.
+Bad actors who would love for you install their cryptomining package.
+To add nuget.org as a trusted signer defeats the purpose of package signing to increase security.

-And to be fair, I don't think this is the intent of adding a Repository to the `trusted-signers` list.
-The intent is to allow you to add a trusted repository source such as an internal company NuGet feed or your own private MyGet feed as a trusted signer.
+And to be fair, my guess is this is not the intended use case for adding a Repository to the `trusted-signers` list.
+The intent of this feature is to be able to trust an internal feed.
+For example, your company might have a curated feed of trusted packages.
+That would be the repository you add to your trusted-signers, not nuget.org.

 With that in mind, the following command removes nuget.org from the trusted signers list.